tvgerwe/ENEXIS/workspaces/sandeep/ned/ai-agents/README.md

 ---

-**ai-agents.py**
-SUMMARY: Deprecated monolithic script.
-All logic has been modularized into agent_api_calls.py (Python client functions), agent_orchestration.py (orchestration/business logic), and main.py (scheduler/CLI entry point).
-This file is retained for reference only and will be removed in future cleanup.
-If you need to run the scheduler, use main.py.
-If you need to call the API endpoints, use agent_api_calls.py.
-If you need orchestration logic, use agent_orchestration.py.

----

 **agent_api_calls.py**
 SUMMARY: Python client library for programmatically calling the FastAPI endpoints in main_api.py.
 Provides robust, logged functions for model build, forecast, and cross-validation.
 Used by orchestration scripts and CLI/scheduler for API-driven workflows.